TJ's Custom Gunworks

 Can I use ANY ammo after you work on my action?

-What ammo would you recommend for my CARRY gun?
+What ammo would you recommend for my carry gun?

 What do you recommend for cleaning & oiling of my gun?